 It's why we often say: tourism is the people’s business.

-You can, however, make choices that align your selfish interest of maximizing your travel experience while optimizing your impact to overtouristed destinations that are feeling the heat.
+You can, however, make choices that align your interest in maximizing your travel experience while optimizing your positive impact to overtouristed destinations that are feeling the heat.

 What is Overtourism?